 Students need to have a variety of experiences that are set in the context of their future profession.
-Through these experiences students will be prepared by exploring issues involved in understanding the needs of learners within specific school and classroom contexts, and then supporting them in designing and teaching experiences to cater for these learners in a way that will enhance student engagement and learning outcomes.
-This unit also gives students opportunity to reflect on the processes involved, and refine their competencies as beginning teachers.
-The unit includes a final practicum experience that will show the interrelationship between theory and practice as well as enabling students to construct new knowledge and new ways of practice as part of their transition into the teaching profession.
+Students will be prepared by exploring issues involved in understanding the needs of learners within specific school and classroom contexts, and will design and teach experiences in ways that will enhance student engagement and learning outcomes.
+The unit also gives students opportunities to reflect on the processes involved, and refine their competencies as beginning teachers.
+The unit includes a final professional experience that links theory and practice and enables students to construct new knowledge and new ways of practice as part of their transition into the teaching profession.